rpmullig/crispy-configs/README.md

 This was an attempt to work on both Linux using apt and MacOs using Homebrew.

+# Preprequistes
+With the TMUX config, if you're experiencnig errors with fonts in the status bar, install nerd fonts https://github.com/ryanoasis/nerd-fonts

 # Purpose
 The ideal is to do a cold setup of this so that the environment is ready quickly.

 ## Credit
-As listed, a lot of the plugins were obtianed from "ThePrimeagen" from his repo here: https://github.com/ThePrimeagen/init.lua
+As listed, a lot of the neovim plugins were obtianed from "ThePrimeagen" from his repo here: https://github.com/ThePrimeagen/init.lua